ByzantineFailure/TweetSqlAtMe/README.md

 It is in Python because you can be inebriated to the point that you have difficulty speaking intelligibly and still not screw up the syntax.
 Also because I'd used the [twitter library](https://pypi.python.org/pypi/twitter) it uses [here](https://github.com/ByzantineFailure/PAX_Pinger).

 It uses PostgreSQL because I already had an instance running locally and I'm familiar with administering it.
 It uses [psycopg2](https://pypi.python.org/pypi/psycopg2) because I'd used it before [here](https://github.com/ByzantineFailure/PretendYourXyzzyDbTools).

+##To Do List
+Fix results formatting.
+When you're inebriated, you forget that things like EXECUTE can return results too, not just SELECT.
+Do this by checking if the cursor has any results when formatting the output.

+Multithread the SQL Execution

+Multithread the Twitter responses and have them use more than one account (account for the 1000/day rate limit).